bogemad/snp_phylogeny/README.md

 # snp_phylogeny
-## A base for running snp based phylogenetic analysis
+## A pipeline for running SNP-based phylogenetic analysis

 ### Installation